angular/angular/aio/content/guide/developer-guide-overview.md

 The Angular libraries include routing, forms management, client-server communication, and more.

-This topic lists the various developer guides that can help you learn about these Angular features so you can determine if and when to add them to your application.
+This topic lists the various developer guides for you to learn more about these Angular features and to help you determine the correct use of each in your application.

 ## Prerequisites